Learn How to Craft Engaging and Thought-Provoking Pitches

 If a publisher or literary agent have these questions as they read your pitch, they may “like” (favourite) it, as they want to know more!

-The next steps are to follow this same process to create 2-4 unique pitches that can be posted throughout #CanLitPit on Wednesday, August 10, 2016.
+The next steps are to follow this same process to create 2-4 unique pitches that can be posted throughout #CanLitPit.
+Remember: Do not spam during the event.
+Publishers are less likely to like your pitches if you do.
+As a rule, we recommend posting once every two—three hours.

 General Pitch Writing Tips